jomic/cov-sim/docs/Docs.md

 *  Susceptible agents represent people who have not been infected yet, and are able to become asymptomatic, infected or vaccinated.
-*  Asymptomatic agents can infect susceptible agents much like infected agents can, become removed after some time, but are counted separately, have a different infection risk, and are otherwise treated as susceptible.
+*  Asymptomatic agents can infect susceptible agents much like infected agents can, become recovered after some time, but are counted separately, and can have their parameters set separately.
-*  Infected agents can transmit the infection to susceptible agents and become removed after some time.
+*  Infected agents can transmit the infection to susceptible agents and become recovered after some time.
 *  Vaccinated agents can neither spread the disease nor be infected.
 *  Recovered agents can neither spread the disease nor be infected.